oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

 ## Doing the review

-  1. Perform the code review.
-Here are some things to look for:
+  1. Look out for the following things:
     * Do you understand what the code is doing?
 If not, it's probably the writer's fault, and you should tell him/her so.
     * Is the code doing the right thing?
     * Does the design look sensible?